-Some couples constantly fight over who has to cook dinner, but for others, preparing and sharing a meal together is an enjoyable bonding activity.
-If you and your partner fall into the latter category — and, of course, you're actually good cooks — you may want to consider starting your own catering business.
-Let the resident gourmand take care of most of the food prep, while the other serves as customer service rep and sous chef.
+Some couples fight over who should cook dinner.
+For others, preparing a meal together is a bonding activity.
+If you and your partner fall into the latter category — and are good cooks — consider starting your own catering business.
+Let the resident gourmand cover most of the food prep while the other serves as a customer service rep and sous-chef.

-For those foodies who also love to travel together, consider opening up shop as a food truck vendor.
-Whether its music festivals, block parties, or private events, food trucks are a great way to make some extra money while traveling and meeting new, interesting people.
-For many food truck vendors, the freedom of the open road and the appeal of their favorite activities has led them to strike out on their own; doing exactly that with the person you love might just be the best way to see the world together.
+If you’re foodies who love to travel, consider starting a food truck business.
+Whether they set up shop at music festivals, block parties or private events, food trucks are a great way to make extra money while traveling and meeting interesting people.
+The freedom of the open road and the appeal of their favorite activities has led many food truck vendors to start such a venture — and doing so with the person you love might be even better.

-Crafty couples who share a passion for DIY projects can launch a successful e-commerce business on platforms like Etsy or Zibbet.
-One of you can handle marketing; the other can handle customer service, and both of you can work together to fill your orders.
-Not only does e-commerce represent a money-making opportunity, it also offers you and your partner a chance to be creative together; what's better than having fun while turning a profit?
-[See Related Story: Best E-Commerce Software for Small Businesses]
+One of you can handle marketing while the other handles customer service; both of you can fill orders.
+E-commerce represents a money-making opportunity and offers you and your partner a chance to be creative together.
+What’s better than having fun while turning a profit?

-If you're the type of couple that goes running and hits the gym together, launching a fitness business could be right for you.
-Whether you're interested in personal training or class instruction, you can become certified through organizations like the Aerobics and Fitness Association of America, and begin taking on clients.
-If you both specialize in the same area, you can double the number of sessions or classes you book.
+If you and your partner specialize in the same area, you can double the number of sessions or classes you book.
 Alternatively, if one of you is a personal trainer and the other teaches a class, you can expand your client base through your service variety.